ugoogalizer/osm/README.md

 export PATH=$PATH:/usr/pgsql-11/bin
 psql gis < /usr/pgsql-11/share/contrib/postgis-2.5/postgis.sql
 psql gis < /usr/pgsql-11/share/contrib/postgis-2.5/spatial_ref_sys.sql
+# sudo -u postgres psql gis --command='CREATE EXTENSION postgis;'
+sudo -u postgres psql gis --command='CREATE EXTENSION hstore;'
+#createuser osm -W # No to all questions
-createuser osm -W # No to all questions createuser apache -W # No to all questions echo "grant all on geometry_columns to apache;" | psql gis echo "grant all on spatial_ref_sys to apache;" | psql gis echo "grant all on geometry_columns to osm;" | psql gis echo "grant all on spatial_ref_sys to osm;" | psql gis exit
+createuser apache -W # No to all questions createuser renderaccount -W # No to all questions echo "grant all on geometry_columns to apache;" | psql gis echo "grant all on spatial_ref_sys to apache;" | psql gis
+#echo "grant all on geometry_columns to osm;" | psql gis
+#echo "grant all on spatial_ref_sys to osm;" | psql gis
+echo "grant all on geometry_columns to renderaccount;" | psql gis echo "grant all on spatial_ref_sys to renderaccount;" | psql gis exit

 # Kernel Configuration change for PostgreSQL OSM Processing Performance